by Texas Homesteader ~

 Sometimes we say nothing at all as we watch that gorgeous Texas sunset performing its beauty before our eyes!

 But we connect.
 We share.
 We spend time together.
-This has been a good change for us and one we look forward to each evening.

-Connecting With Family
+Connecting More Deeply With Family

 A Monthly Bonding Tradition With Our Children

-Each month we travel to one of our kid’s homes to share supper and spend time with the family.
+Each month we travel to one of our kid’s homes to share supper and spend the day with the family.
 We’ve told the kids it’s not meant to be a fancy meal, but just what they would be making for supper anyway.
 They make enough to share with us and I’ll bring a side or dessert.

 It’s often requested that I bring a homemade Blackberry Cobbler or fresh Banana Pudding, or maybe Fudgy Iced Brownies or some other dessert.
 But sometimes it’s a side dish or just a bottle of wine.
 Hostess’ choice!